rytsikau/ee.Yrewind/README.md

 **` -duration=[minutes] `**

 Specifies the required duration in minutes.
 The minimum value is 1, the maximum is limited to 90.
-If this parameter is missing, the program uses the default value of 60.
+If this parameter is missing, the program uses the default `60`.
 The example below saves 15 minutes of the livestream:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -duration=15

 <br>**` -resolution=[heightPixels] `**

 Specifies the required resolution in pixels (height).
-If the specified resolution is not available, the program uses the closest lower.
-If this parameter is missing, the program uses the default 1080.
+If this parameter is missing, the program uses the default `1080`.
+If the required resolution is not available, the program uses the nearest lower.
 In the examples below, the livestream will be saved at 480p:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -resolution=480
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -resolution=500

 <br>**` -vformat=[formatExtension] `**

-Sets the required format (container) for the saved video.
-By default, program uses `mp4`:
+Specifies the required format (container) for the saved video.
+If this parameter is missing, the program uses the default `mp4`:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -vformat=ts

-<br>**` -pathchrome='C:\path\to\chrome\' `**

-Specifies the path to the Google Chrome browser.
-This parameter is required when using the portable version of Chrome.

 <br>**` -pathffmpeg='C:\path\to\ffmpeg\' `**

 Specifies the path to the FFmpeg library.
-This parameter is required if *ffmpeg.exe* is not present in the program folder.
+If this parameter is missing, the program uses FFmpeg located in the program folder.

 <br>**` -pathsave='D:\path\to\save\streams\' `**

-Specifies an alternate path to save streams.
+Specifies an alternate path to save the live stream.
 If this parameter is missing, the program saves the video to the directory where the batch file is located (or from which the command line is launched).

 <br>**More examples:**